dumux/dumux/examples/1ptracer/doc/main.md

 ```

 We now instantiate the assembler class, assemble the linear system and solve it with the linear
-solver ILUnBiCGSTABBackend (a bi-conjugate gradient solver preconditioned by an incomplete LU-factorization preconditioner).
+solver AMGCGIstlSolver (a conjugate gradient solver preconditioned by an algebraic multigrid).
 Besides that, the time needed for assembly and solve is measured and printed.

 ```cpp